sherwin25/CSE110_Lab1/index.md

  The site was built using [GitHub Pages](https://pages.github.com/)

  To try out this feature of linking.
-I'll go ahead and link you guys to my `.gitignore` file [link](/.gitignore)
+I'll go ahead and link you guys to one of my screenshots [link](href="screenshots/Screenshot%202023-04-09%20at%203.34.47%20PM.png")

 I'll also go ahead and give an ordered list with the first 5 fibonacci numbers